catherineDiaz/Website/README.md

 ###Adding Events to Events Page

-To manually add an event to the *events.html* page, add the following code to it's corresponding section (either upcoming or past events).
+To manually add an event to the *events.php* page, add the following code to it's corresponding section (either upcoming or past events).
 The code is the same for both sections.
 This way, you can simply cut the event information from Upcoming Events to Past Events.

 ```HTML
 <div class="new-event">